 The Program Department or Legal Department identifies the need for a new regulation/amendment based on new legislation, court decisions or changes in interpretation of existing law which have general taxpayer impact.
 Staff may engage in a interested parties process or other due diligence prior to making a recommendation to the Board to initiate the rulemaking process and authorize publication.

-After Board authorization to publish, the Regulations Coordinator in the Board Proceedings Division submits the Notice of Proposed Regulatory Action to the Office of Administrative Law for publication in the California Regulatory Notice Register, mails the notice to interested parties, and distributes it to Board staff.
-The Regulations Coordinator also sends the revenue estimate to the Department of Finance and to legislative committees.
+After Board authorization to publish, the Regulations Coordinator submits the Notice of Proposed Regulatory Action to the Office of Administrative Law for publication in the California Regulatory Notice Register, mails the notice to interested parties, and distributes it to Board staff.
+The Regulations Coordinator also sends the revenue estimate to the Department of Finance, if applicable.

-The proposed regulation must be noticed in the California Regulatory Notice Register at least 45 days prior to the public hearing and close of the public comment period.
+The proposed regulations must be noticed in the California Regulatory Notice Register at least 45 days prior to the public hearing and/or the close of the public comment period.

-At the hearing, the Assistant Chief Counsel for the department proposing the regulation describes the proposed regulatory action and recommends that the Board adopt the proposal.
+At the hearing, a BOE Legal Department attorney for the department proposing the regulation will describe the proposed regulatory action and recommend that the Board adopt the proposal.